Reporter Outreach Logo

 The short version: if Google can't find, crawl, or render your pages properly, nothing else matters.
 A technically broken site wastes every dollar you spend on content and links.

 Core Web Vitals still matter.
-Google measures page speed through three metrics: Largest Contentful Paint (under 2.5 seconds), Interaction to Next Paint (under 200ms), and Cumulative Layout Shift (under 0.1).
+Google measures page experience through three metrics: Largest Contentful Paint (under 2.5 seconds), Interaction to Next Paint (under 200ms), and Cumulative Layout Shift (under 0.1).
 Pages that pass these thresholds have a measurable ranking advantage, particularly on mobile.
 Use PageSpeed Insights to find what's slowing you down.

 Structured data is underused.
 Schema markup helps Google understand the context of your content and enables rich snippets — FAQ dropdowns, review stars, how-to steps.
 It doesn't directly boost rankings, but it increases click-through rates significantly.
 And in 2026, structured data also helps AI systems parse your content more accurately, which matters for AI Overviews and citation.